 Written by Luke and inspired by real events, Salt Lake is about a young woman, Leah, who, in the wake of an unprecedented tragic event, experiences a psychotic episode as she comes to grips with her trauma.

-Talented Melbourne-based actor, Emma Louise Bournes, has been cast in the challenging lead role of Leah.
+Talented Melbourne-based actress, Emma Louise Bournes, has been cast in the challenging lead role of Leah.

 Mental health advocate, public figure and actor, Nick Bracks, has been cast in the supporting role of Paul.
 Nick will also be our mental health ambassador for the project.

 Our vision for Salt Lake is to give psychosis, and mental health more broadly, a strong and compelling cinematic voice.
 We have found that those who experience complex mental illness often can’t find a way to articulate that experience.
 They can feel isolated.
 Misunderstood.
 This doesn’t sit right with us.
 We want to do something about it by employing the power of cinema to help enforce change and to contribute to the vital ongoing public conversation about mental health awareness.